JohnKyonSmith/iwachan/README.md

 https://ecchi.iwara.tv/videos/URL_ID?language=en
 ```
 ## Solutions:
+### FIXED clipboard sanitation for Iwara links in v2.1
 Either browse the site in your preferred language and __manually remove the extra information__, browse the site __in the native japanese language__, or put all the links in a batch file and run the __clean\_batch function__ to clean the links automatically. _Information about the __clean\_batch__ function and how to use it is below_.

 ## Notes:

 __ONLY FOR iwara.tv/youtube.com links, NOT shortened links.__
-The clean_batch function will clean the batch file you input.
-It'll look for files (excluding .part files) that have a matching URL_ID and delete the links from the batch file.
+The clean\_batch function will clean the batch file you input.
+It'll look for files (excluding .part files) that have a matching URL\_ID and delete the links from the batch file.
 It'll also remove anything after the first ? (question mark) in iwara links so as to not confuse the youtube-dl extractor. __The input to run the function _must_ have CLEAN then the batch file.__
 ```
 iwachan CLEAN batch.txt
 ```